If you put less than 20% down on your home, you probably lack sufficient equity to obtain a home equity line of credit immediately after purchase.

-Picture this: You move into a stunning new home that has everything you’ve ever dreamed of, and you used your nest egg as the downpayment.
+Picture this: You move into a stunning new home that has everything you’ve ever dreamed of, and you use your nest egg as the downpayment.
 But two weeks later, the HVAC goes out and you’re getting estimates for $10,000.
-Now you’re wondering how soon can you get a home equity line of credit (HELOC) after purchase.
+Now you’re wondering how soon you can get a home equity line of credit (HELOC) after purchase.
 The good news is, you can secure a HELOC within 30 to 45 days after purchase depending on the lender.
-Learn more about what you need to know about securing a HELOC quickly after your home purchase.
+Learn more about securing a HELOC quickly after your home purchase.

 Understanding How Quickly You Can Get a HELOC After Buying Your Home